Sync and share files without Google. Open source Drive alternatives for file storage, collaboration, and cross-device sync on your own servers.

 File Storage · Security

-Self-hosted file sharing without limits or tracking
+Self-hosted, privacy-focused file sharing without limits

-Collaboration · File Storage
+File Storage · Collaboration